 - If additional approved accommodations are needed during testing (such as the use of a computer, reader, assistive technology, or scribe), it should be indicated on the accommodated testing form.

 - Students should arrive on time for accommodated testing appointments.
 Late arrivals will not be allowed to make up the lost testing time.
 Students arriving twenty (20) minutes later than the scheduled start time, may require instructor approval before they are allowed to begin their test.
 Students who miss exam appointments will not be allowed to test in SAS without the permission of their instructor.

 - The instructor should indicate the materials the student is allowed to use during the test.
 Otherwise, additional materials will not be permitted.

 - No food or drink is allowed in the testing rooms.

-- Students must leave personal belongings (i.e. cell phone, books, bag, and purse) with DSS staff throughout the test administration, unless prior approval has been obtained.
-If medication or medical supplies are needed, students should inform a DSS staff member prior to start of test.
+- Students must leave personal belongings (i.e. cell phones, books, bags, and purses) with SAS staff throughout the test administration unless prior approval has been obtained.
+If medication or medical supplies are needed, students should inform a SAS staff member prior to the start of the test.